dustinpfister/blog_posts/_posts/nodejs-process-stdout.md

 ## 2 - Custom log methods

 The use of console.lof works okay, but often it is a good idea to have a custom log method.
 Also when it comes to creating a major project it might even be a good idea to have a log module, that way I can have all the calls of a log method point to the use of a method in that log module.
 WHen it comes to defining what that log function is, I could use console.log, or I could use the write method of the stdout stream in process.
-I could also making logging point to some whole other kine of stream compleatly if I wanted to.
+I could also making logging point to some whole other kine of stream completely if I wanted to.
 So then in this section I will be going over some examples of basic log functions.

 ### 2.1 - A Basic log method

 A starting point might be to have a log method at the top of a single script.
-Ofrten many of my simple nodejs projects are just one file so something liek this might work just fine.
+Often many of my simple nodejs projects are just one file so something like this might work just fine.

 ```js
 let log = (mess, eol, stream) => {